Here’s a number that may shock you: about one in five American adults do not have a credit score.

 See our article on credit-builder loans for more information on how they work and whether a credit-builder loan could help you.

 Those with limited credit history may also benefit from opening a secured credit card.
-Secured credit cards require you to make a security deposit, the amount of which then becomes your credit limit.
+Secured credit cards require you to make a security deposit, the amount of which typically becomes your credit limit.
 Secured cards typically have low credit limits, but they can help you build credit by reporting your payment history to the credit bureaus.

 Unfortunately, inequality has been baked into the credit system from the start, and this fact prevents low-income and minority consumers from getting ahead financially.

+For example, the CFPB’s report on becoming credit visible found that consumers in low- and moderate-income neighborhoods were found to be 48% and 25% less likely, respectively, than consumers in middle-income neighborhoods to become credit visible through a joint account.
 Similarly, consumers in lower-income neighborhoods who had recently transitioned out of credit invisibility were less likely to have authorized user accounts on their credit files compared to those in higher-income areas.

 In the words of the CFPB, “…a lack of co-borrowers may be an important contributor to credit invisibility in low- and moderate-income neighborhoods.”